Overview

 Tower window

-6. If the window displays correctly, and no error messages are shown, click the “Cancel” button.
-If an error message is shown, click here for further advice.
+7. If the window displays correctly, and no error messages are shown, close the Turbine View window, and click the Cancel button on the Tower window.
+If an error message is shown, view troubleshooting advice.

-If you have reached the end of these steps without encountering any issues, it is likely that Bladed has been installed successfully on your machine.
-You will soon be ready to start using Bladed.
+If you have reached the end of these steps without encountering any issues, it is likely that Bladed 4 has been installed successfully on your machine.
+You will soon be ready to start using Bladed 4.

 NEXT SECTION: Learn to use Bladed